epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-01-standalone-dzen2-bash.markdown

 *	Eye Candy Glyph Icons

 There are many limitation, on using PowerlineSymbol as decoration.
+And it is not portable enough, when the font is not always installed.
-If you need a more precise decoration, you might consider icon feature in Dzen2.
+If you need a more precise decoration, you might consider icon feature in Dzen2, using <code>^i()</code> tag.

 Here is a working example:
 <code class="code-file">example-04-main.sh</code> and